 You can make the application in any court which has jurisdiction to hear the application.
-If you are applying for permission in England or Wales, rule 22.2 requires that you send a copy of your court application to the Secretary of State at least 14 days before the date of the hearing.
-If you are making an application in Scotland there is no requirement to notify the Secretary of State, however you may still wish to do so to avoid any possible delay to the proceedings as the court usually asks the applicant to do this.
+If you are applying for permission in England, Wales and Scotland (from 6 April 2019 only), the rules require that you send a copy of your court application to the Secretary of State at least 14 days before the date of the hearing (rule 22.2).

 The Insolvency Service acts for the Secretary of State in these applications.
 You should send a copy of the application by post or email to:

 Compliance & Targeting Team - s216(3)

 The Secretary of State’s representative may speak at the hearing or send information to help the court make its decision.
 There is no set list of information that may be brought to the court’s attention, but it could include: